 The Summer Holidays are over but the veg garden is still going strong.
 This is my first attempt at growing pumpkins for Halloween and the weather must have been ideal this year.
 Planted the seeds back in June and when I cut the leaves back last week this is what I found!
 All that rain has resulted in some rapid growth.
 There are only two pumpkins but they are whoppers.
 They are a bit pale but hopefully now the leaves aren’t covering them they will start to turn a lovely orange.
 I’m not sure if they will grow any more but I will take my bathroom scales out and weigh them soon.
 I’ve put them on roof tiles so they won’t rot and put Panda there for scale!

-Having had a very successful plant sale in April – many thanks to all those who supplied plants and cakes and who came to buy – our next event is the Annual Show!
-The Plant Sale raised over £1,000 to help cover the cost of the Show and we owe a debt of gratitude to the Co-op and its members for a further contribution of over £2,000.
-Further details are elsewhere in this Newsletter.
+Many thanks to all those who supplied plants and cakes and who came to buy at the Plant Sale, which raised nearly £1,000 to help cover the cost of the Show.
+We also owe a debt of gratitude to the Co-op and its members for a generous contribution of £1,638.04 towards the cost of this year’s Show.

-Entries can come from wider afield up to a 50 mile radius, so if you know keen gardeners, please tell them about the Show, let them know that they can see the schedule on our newly designed website, www.hortsoc.org and enter online.
+Entries can come from wider afield up to a 50 mile radius, so if you know keen gardeners, please tell them about the Show, let them know that they can see the schedule on our website, www.hortsoc.org

 Also, please spread the word about the children’s classes, the art, crafts, home economics, photographic and other classes, there is sure to be something in the schedule that appeals.

 Janet Cottrell, Chief Steward for the Show, has provided further information.
-As she has said the Show doesn’t just happen, we need volunteers to help make the event as enjoyable and successful as last year.
-If you have time to spare and would like to help in any way, please get in touch with Gaby Battrick on 01753 663522 or e-mail firstname.lastname@example.org
+As she has said, the Show doesn’t just happen, we need volunteers to help make the event as memorable and smooth running, as in previous years.
+If you have time to spare and would like to help in any way, please get in touch with me on email@example.com or 01753 648040 or contact Jon Homan on firstname.lastname@example.org or 01753 662166